Center Parcs and Oldhouse Warren

-This summer (2021), Center Parcs announced they would be progressing plans for a new holiday village at Oldhouse Warren, an ancient woodland near Crawley in West Sussex.
+In summer 2021, Center Parcs announced they would be progressing plans for a new holiday village at Oldhouse Warren, an ancient woodland near Crawley in West Sussex.
 Ancient woodland is an irreplaceable habitat that is highly protected, so we are extremely concerned about these proposals and have been urging Center Parcs to reconsider and look for an alternative, more suitable location.

-We have now published a Joint Statement setting out why Oldhouse Warren is the wrong location for Center Parcs in Sussex:
+Why is Oldhouse Warren is the wrong location for Center Parcs in Sussex?

 - The proposed site at Oldhouse Warren is entirely ancient woodland, an irreplaceable habitat that has been around for centuries and potentially millennia.
 It must be protected, not destroyed.